moricard/requirejs-mode/README.md

 No dependencies, but it will use `ido` to auto-complete prompts if it is present.

+## Issues

+If you find bugs or you would like new features to be implemented, use the [issue tracker](https://github.com/ricardmo/requirejs-mode/issues), or better, make a pull request with the fixes.

 ## License
 Copyright (C) 2013 Marc-Olivier Ricard

-This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.